iabh1shekbasu/LungCancerDetectionEnsemble/README.md

 ## Citation
-If you're using XrayGPT in your research or applications, please cite using this BibTeX:
+If you're using this article or code in your research or applications, please consider citing using this BibTeX:
 ```bibtex
     @article{,
         title={Lung Cancer Detection from Thoracic CT Scans using an Ensemble of Deep Learning Models},